dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 * PML4: 511 (hex: 1ff) - PDPR: 510 (hex: 1fe) - PD 0 (hex: 0) using 2mb pages translates to: `0xFFFF'FFFF'8000'0000`.
 * Let's assume we mapped PML4 into itself at entry 510,
-    - If we want to access the content of the PML4 page itself, using the recursion we need to build a special address using the entries: PML4: 510, PDPR: 510, PD: 510, PT: 510, now keep in mind that the 510th entry of PML4 is PML4 itself, so this means that when the processor loads that entry, it loads PML4 itself instead of PDPR, but now the value for the PDPR entry is still 510, that is still PML4 then, the table loaded is PML4 again, repat this process for PD and PT wit page number equals to 510, and we obtain access to the PML4 page itself.
+    - If we want to access the content of the PML4 page itself, using the recursion we need to build a special address using the entries: _PML4: 510, PDPR: 510, PD: 510, PT: 510_, now keep in mind that the 510th entry of PML4 is PML4 itself, so this means that when the processor loads that entry, it loads PML4 itself instead of PDPR, but now the value for the PDPR entry is still 510, that is still PML4 then, the table loaded is PML4 again, repat this process for PD and PT with page number equals to 510, and we got access to the PML4 table.
-    - Now using a similar approach we can get acces to other tables, for example the following values: PML4: 510, PDPR:510, PD: 1, PT: 256, will give access at the Page Directory PD at  entry number 256 in PDPR that is  contained in the first PML4 entry .
+    - Now using a similar approach we can get acces to other tables, for example the following values: _PML4: 510, PDPR:510, PD: 1, PT: 256_, will give access at the Page Directory PD at entry number 256 in PDPR that is contained in the first PML4 entry.